 Leonidas Kavakos is recognised across the world as a violinist and artist of rare quality, known at the highest level for his virtuosity, superb musicianship and the integrity of his playing.
-He works with the world’s greatest orchestras and is an exclusive artist with Decca Classics.
+He works with the world’s greatest orchestras and conductors and is an exclusive artist with Decca Classics.

 The three important mentors in his life have been Stelios Kafantaris, Josef Gingold and Ferenc Rados.
-By the age of 21, Leonidas Kavakos had already won three major competitions, the Sibelius Competition in 1985, and the Paganini and Naumburg competitions in 1988.
+By the age of 21, Leonidas Kavakos had already won three major competitions: the Sibelius Competition in 1985, and the Paganini and Naumburg competitions in 1988.
 This success led to him recording the original Sibelius Violin Concerto (1903/4), the first recording of this work in history, and which won Gramophone Concerto of the Year Award in 1991.

 Vienna Philharmonic / Chailly, Eschenbach

 Berliner Philharmoniker / Rattle, Mehta

 WDR Symphony Orchestra / Saraste